A Double Machine Learning Approach for the Evaluation of COVID-19 Vaccine Effectiveness under the Test-Negative Design: Analysis of Qu\'ebec Administrative Data: Simulation Studies

-With the goal of assessing the efficiency of TNDDR, in Study 1, we set two different $\beta_{em}$ values (0.25 and 0.5) and generated 1000 datasets of size $n = 500,$ $1000$ and $2000$, where the case percentage was between $30\%$ and $33\%$.
-The true marginal risk ratio were $\psi_{mRR} = 0.197$ for $\beta_{em} = 0.25$, and $\psi_{mRR} = 0.284$ for $\beta_{em}=0.5$.
-Three different estimators were considered: (1) the IPW estimator \citep{schnitzer2022estimands}, (2) the outcome regression estimator in Equation (\ref{outreg}) based on the outcome probability ratio debiasing weights ($\hat{\psi}^{O}_{mRR}$), and (3) the proposed EIF-based estimator TNDDR.
-For all estimators, the nuisance models were estimated using HAL (implemented in the R package \texttt{hal9001}), employing cross-fitting as detailed in algorithm \ref{AlgTNDDR}, with a value of $J = 2$.
-To obtain a confidence interval, we used the sandwich variance estimator for the IPW estimator.
-For TNDDR, we directly computed confidence intervals based on Equation (\ref{CIeif}).
-Confidence intervals were not produced for the outcome regression due to the computationally intensive nature of bootstrapping using HAL.
-To investigate the empirical convergence of the estimators, we estimated the marginal risk ratio with sample sizes between 300 and 5000, with 100 replications for each sample size.
+With the goal of assessing the efficiency of TNDDR, in Study 1, we set $\beta_{em} = 0.25$ and generated 500 datasets of size $n = 1000,$ $4000$ and $8000$, where the case percentage in the TND samples was between $58\%$ and $64\%$.
+The true marginal risk ratio was $\psi_{mRR} = 0.507$.
+For all estimators, the nuisance models were estimated using three different machine learning methods: (1) MARS (implemented in the \texttt{R} package \texttt{earth}\cite{milborrow2017earth}), (2) HAL (implemented in package \texttt{hal9001}\cite{hejazi2020hal9001}) and (3) NN (package \texttt{nnet}\cite{ripley2016feed}, and set one hidden layer containing 5 hidden neurons), employing cross-fitting as detailed in algorithm \ref{AlgTNDDR}, with a value of $J = 2$.
+In addition, to investigate the empirical convergence of the proposed estimators, we estimated the marginal risk ratio with different sample sizes between 300 and 10000, increasing by 200 at each step, with 200 replications for each sample size.

-Table \ref{tab:1} presents the results for estimation and inference.
-For both $\beta_{em}$ scenarios, the IPW provided biased estimates and poor coverage of confidence intervals for the marginal causal effect.
-The outcome regression and TNDDR both produced estimates with low bias.
-In addition, TNDDR's confidence intervals achieved the $95\%$ coverage rate.
-Figure \ref{P3study2S2} illustrates the average error of each estimator across sample sizes.
-As the sample size increased, TNDDR and the outcome regression converged at parametric rates, demonstrated by the bias approaching zero within the $1/\sqrt{n}$ rate.
-In contrast, the IPW method did not converge to the truth as the sample size increased.